RULES OF SUPREME COURT OF LOUISIANA

 RULE VII APPENDIX

-The Clerk of the Supreme Court shall be entitled to receive One Hundred Dollars ($100.00) for the filing of any motion for leave to file an amicus curiae brief in this Court.
+The Clerk of the Supreme Court shall be entitled to receive the filing fee set forth in Rule IV for the filing of any motion for leave to file an amicus curiae brief in this Court.
 This fee shall not be assessed by the Clerk when the motion for leave is presented by the State of Louisiana.
+[Amended effective July 1, 2013]